The Bankrate promise

 The main reason you will likely want a more robust small-business credit card portfolio is the immediate borrowing power they offer via credit lines.
-When you’re running a business, you will want to have sufficient access to capital for everything from start up costs to managing operations and covering emergencies.
+Although some business cards have high credit limits, especially when compared to personal cards, the credit line on a single business card may fall short.
+When you’re running a business, you’ll likely need sufficient access to capital for everything from start up costs and operations management to emergency coverage.

 Benefits of owning multiple business credit cards

 Look for cards that offer the type of perks that are going to help you and your business succeed.
-These include:
+These might include:

 - Free employee cards.
 Want to give certain employees the opportunity to charge on your account?
-Not all business credit cards offer free employee cards.
+Not all corporate credit cards offer free employee cards.
 Those that do should let you customize their access so that you’ll be protected against unauthorized charges.

 When to add another business credit card to your portfolio

-Once you’ve established a history of using that business credit card responsibly, start exploring other business credit card options.
+Once you’ve established a history of using that business credit card responsibly, you can start exploring other business credit card options.
 Identify card features you don’t already have and look for options that can boost your portfolio.

-For example, if your first business credit card offers cash back rewards, and you expect you’ll be traveling in the future, look for a business credit card that offers points or miles on travel-related expenses.
+For example, if your first business credit card offers cash back rewards, and you expect you’ll be traveling in the future, look for a business travel credit card that offers points or miles on travel-related expenses.
 Want to be rewarded for taking clients out on the town?
 Look for a card that offers high rewards on dining and entertainment.
 Also be on the lookout for statement credit-earning opportunities related to services or products that you use regularly — from cloud storage to Global Entry or TSA PreCheck credits.

 The bottom line

-As you can see, business credit cards can help safeguard you against coming up short on funds in case of emergency or help manage operating costs without having to seek alternative forms of capital.
+Business credit cards can help safeguard you against coming up short on funds in case of emergency or help manage operating costs without having to seek alternative forms of capital.
 They also offer the kind of benefits that are especially useful for small-business owners.